John McCain 2008 presidential campaign: Transition planning

 A presidential transition was contingently planned from Bush to McCain in accordance to occur in the event McCain was elected president.
 It would have been a "friendly takeover", in which the outgoing president and the incoming president are of the same political party.
 Since McCain lost the 2008 election to Democratic presidential nominee Barack Obama, this transition never went into effect.

-McCain's transition planning started, very low key, even before the Republican National Convention.
+Very low-key transition planning efforts began even before the Republican National Convention.
 Early on, six people from McCain's presidential campaign staff were handling transition concerns.
 These were William L. Ball, Rick Davis, Russ Gerson, John Lehman, Trevor Potter, and William Timmons.

 The Bush administration began working with both the teams of McCain and Barack Obama regarding their potential transitions as early as the summer of 2008.
 In the summer of 2008, representatives of the McCain and Obama campaigns had a joint meeting with officials from the United States Department of Justice to discuss transition resources.

 In the first half of September, McCain officially appointed William Timmons as his transition chief.
 Timmons was a former senior adviser to Vice President George H. W. Bush in 1988, an advisor to Senator Bob Dole in 1996, the founder and chairman emeritus of lobbying firm Timmons and Company, and a former lobbyist for Freddie Mac.
 He had been involved in the presidential transitions of Ronald Reagan and George W. Bush.
 Leading the transition planning effort alongside Timmons was John Lehman.
 Also involved in leading the effort was William L. Ball.